 - When I move to my side, the mattress feels softer than when I was on my back.
 The mattress is actually softer under my shoulder, so I am feeling very little pressure there.

 - Stomach sleeping, the Casper is supportive enough for someone of my size.
 The center zone is firmer and is providing support for hips.
-I feel well supported overall.
+I feel well supported overall, and it is one of our best mattresses for stomach sleepers.

 - Side sleeping, the Emma is also working well for me.
 The mattress is softer in the shoulder area, similar to the Casper.
 I am feeling nice pressure relief.
 I am getting the same amount of pressure relief on both mattresses.